Isolated-/Dodger2d/README.md

 - Create objectives (collectable for additional points)
 - Encapsulate logic for reuse across games
 - Implement a better system for spawning objects
+- Implement different sizing in rows so player is forced to move around